 (2) The monthly mortgage payments for the owner of the dwelling unit shall not exceed 28% of 80% of the gross median family monthly income as reflected in the sale price using the Fannie Mae Foundation Mortgage Calculator (or comparable methodology), assuming a 10% down payment and a specified interest rate.
 The specified interest rate shall be determined by selecting the lowest 30-year fixed mortgage rate reported by area lending institutions at the time when the updated U.S. Department of Housing and Urban Development income limits become available.

-(3) Based upon the FY 2018 income limits established by the U.S. Census Bureau, the U.S. Department of Housing and Urban Development (HUD), and the Fannie Mae Foundation, the maximum sales price of $212,795 for low income families or ranging between $212,795 and $315,313 for an owner-occupied dwelling unit is used to determine the provision of low income or lower income workforce housing.
-The maximum sale price shall be updated yearly, commencing in 2020, as the current U.S. Department of Housing and Urban Development income limits become available.
+(3) The income limits and maximum sales prices for low income families and owner-occupied dwelling units established by the U.S. Census Bureau, the U.S. Department of Housing and Urban Development (HUD), and the Fannie Mae Foundation shall be used to determine the provision of low income or lower income workforce housing.
+The maximum sale price shall be updated yearly, commencing in 2023, as the current U.S. Department of Housing and Urban Development income limits become available.

 (4) Applying similar federal requirements in Title 26 US Code §42 to qualify for low-income housing credits, the dwelling unit must remain at the affordable workforce housing price for ten years.
 Resale of affordable workforce dwelling units shall be limited by deed restriction to the original sales price, adjusted for inflation, and to a purchaser eligible, as described in this article, for a period of not less than ten years after issuance of the certificate of occupancy.
 Funding sources and other factors may require a longer term of afford ability.
 The increase permitted for inflation shall be based upon the increase in the Consumer Price Index (CPI)